Illinois COVID Update: IL reports record-high 238 COVID-19 deaths, 9,757 cases

 "A lot of nurses and respiratory therapists and doctors are getting exposed because we are overrun with this COVID surge," said Dr. Victoria Brander, COVID-19 preparedness director at Roseland Hospital.

-The Centers for Disease Control issued new guidelines reducing the number of days of quarantine from 14 to 7-10 days following exposure to a COVID-19 positive person.
+The CDC issued new guidelines reducing the number of days of quarantine from 14 to 7-10 days following exposure to a COVID-19 positive person.

-If exposed to COVID-19, an individual can end quarantine after 7 days if they receive a negative test result, or must remain isolated for 10 days without getting tested.
+If exposed to COVID-19, an individual can end quarantine after seven days if they receive a negative test result, or must remain isolated for 10 days without getting tested.

 "The data is actually pretty good," Dr. Brander said.
 "The data comes from the Centers for Disease Control internal data as well as a very large study published just recently in 'The Lancet,' which is the premiere British medical journal where they followed thousands of people."